Translate

 We plan SEND support for our children using the ‘Assess, Plan, Do, Review’ cycle.
 This is also known as the graduated approach.
 The views of the child and their family are prioritised and given careful consideration throughout the cycle.
 The ‘assess, plan, do, review’ cycle can be repeated as many times as needed to help the child progress.
 Some children will show good progress after the first round of support is put in place, but those with more complex needs might benefit from the cycle being repeated several times.

 If any special educational needs are identified, the SENDCo will work with you and your child's class teacher to plan how to best help your child.
 The support your child receives and the progress they make may be recorded through an Individual Support Plan (ISP).
-Parents are offered the opportunity to meet with their child’s class teacher, support staff and Kerry Neate to review their child’s Individual Support Plan and write the new one at the ISP Clinics.
+Parents are offered the opportunity to meet with their child’s class teacher, support staff and an identified SENDCo to review their child’s Individual Support Plan and write the new one at the ISP Clinics.
 These are a twenty minute consultation held three times a year.

 If you still have concerns that your child's needs are not being met, please contact the headteacher, Mr James Oakley.